Falgantil/Rope.Net/README.md

 # Why should I care/use it?

-In normal circumstances, when making a new application (be in mobile, desktop, or whatever other type that has components that needs to react to changes in other properties), you'd usually import some huge MVVM library, that takes usually takes care of UI navigation on the platform, as well as dependancy injection, and instantiating the VMs.
+In normal circumstances, when making a new application (be it mobile, desktop, or whatever other type that has components that needs to react to changes in other properties), you'd usually import some huge MVVM library, that takes usually takes care of UI navigation on the platform, as well as dependancy injection, and instantiating the VMs.
 All in all, a lot of (in my humble opinion) unnecessary hazzle.

 These assemblies will let you make bindings between your view and view model, without all that.